elamaran619/amazon-quicksight-user-guide/doc_source/formatting-a-visual.md

 Use the following list to see which visuals support what type of formatting\.
 + Bar charts \(both horizontal and vertical\) support the following formatting:
-  + Customize, display, or hide title, field labels and data labels
+  + Customize, display, or hide title, field labels, and data labels
   + Customize, display, or hide legend \(exception: simple charts without clustering or multiple measures don't show a legend\)
   + Specify axis range and steps on x\-axis for horizontal bar charts, and on y\-axis for vertical bar charts
   + Show or hide the “other” category